 If you have an HMO property, which is a property rented by three or more people from different households, you may need specialised HMO insurance to meet regulatory requirements.

 It's important for landlords to carefully assess their needs and consider consulting with insurance professionals to tailor coverage to their specific situation.
-Additionally, it's crucial to stay updated on any legal requirements and regulations regarding landlord insurance in the UK, as they may change over time.
+Additionally, it's crucial to stay updated on any legal requirements and regulations regarding landlord insurance in Scotland, as they may change over time.